 The Psychology of Impossible Choices

-Why do we find it so exhilarating to choose between living without a sense of taste or living without a sense of smell?
+Why do we find it so compelling to choose between living without a sense of taste or living without a sense of smell?
 On the surface, "Would You Rather" seems like a simple playground game.
-But in reality, it is a sophisticated cognitive exercise that forces the brain to perform complex value-weighting, loss-aversion analysis, and counterfactual thinking — all within seconds.
+In practice, it works because it asks players to compare values, imagine outcomes, and commit to one side quickly.

 🧠 1.
 The Burden of Counterfactual Thinking